chef/automate/components/automate-chef-io/content/docs/iam-v1-overview.md

 ### Open Permissions on All Resources

-Chef Automate IAM v1 by default allows all teams to be able to access all parts of the application except for administrative features..
+Chef Automate IAM v1 by default allows all teams access to all parts of the application except for administrative features.

 If you would like to allow another team to access administrative features without adding team members to the local `admins` team, you can create a policy allowing